About the Sliding-Window Merge Join

 In the following example, the 2 tables are joined on their primary indexes.
 The WHERE conditions eliminate all but 2 row partitions for partitioning level 1, and 15 row partitions for partitioning level 2 of orders.
 The WHERE conditions eliminate all but 1 row partition for partitioning level 1, and 19 row partitions for partitioning level 2 of lineitem.

 After the database applies these conditions, it must join 30 combined partitions of the combined partitioning expression for orders to 19 combined partitions of the combined partitioning expression of lineitem, making a total of 49 combined partitions.

 - The remaining combined partitions are all populated

 - Only 18 combined partitions can be joined at a time based on the PPICacheThrP setting for your system

-Because of this situation, Teradata Database is able to join the 2 tables using a sliding-window merge join, assuming the Optimizer estimates it to be the most cost effective join method.
+Because of this situation, the database can join the 2 tables using a sliding-window merge join, assuming the Optimizer estimates it to be the most cost-effective join method.

 Assume that the Optimizer decides that 8 combined partitions from orders are to be joined to 10 combined partitions from lineitem at a time.

 - The Optimizer divides the combined partitions of orders into 4 sets of 8, 8, 8, and 6 combined partitions.

 - The Optimizer divides the combined partitions of lineitem into 2 sets of combined partitions of 10 and 9 combined partitions.

 The database directly merge joins each set of combined partitions from orders to each set of combined partitions from lineitem, making a total of 8 single-window merge joins.